ewfx/aidel-natural-intelligence-team/README.md

 ## 🚧 Challenges We Faced

 One of the major challenges we faced was finding a reliable, free Generative AI API for entity risk analysis.
 We initially explored OpenAI and Meta AI APIs, but none offered free-tier access suitable for our needs.
 After extensive testing, we found OpenRouter, which provided access to a few high-quality free models, including DeepSeek and NVIDIA Llama 3.1 70B.
 While we evaluated other free models, most fell short in delivering accurate risk assessments.
-OpenRouter’s models, however, met our expectations, enabling effective entity recognition and risk evaluation within our API.
+OpenRouter’s DeepSeek and NVIDIA Llama 3.1 70B models, however, met our expectations, enabling effective entity recognition and risk evaluation within our API.

-## 🏃 How to Access Cloud API
+## 🏃 How to Test Cloud API

 This API has been deployed in cloud.
 You can access using below Swagger API. https://nitriskanalysis-75609355859.us-east4.run.app/docs